kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.5.10 (240) - May 1, 2020

+This version fixes bug that kept users from getting all the workouts that are under subscription if they have a fit subscription.

+## App version 2.5.9 (239) - April 28, 2020

+This app version had a hot fix for Speed and Cadence Serializer.
+This version also updates the newly calculated FTP formula.

 ## App version 2.5.8 (238) - April 24, 2020

 This app version has a hotfix for calibration issues on inRide3 and Smart Control 2 where the app gets stuck in spindown during calibration